kpmeen/kafka-websocket-proxy/docs/apis.md

 ### Payload types

+> **INFO**
+>
+> Previous versions of Kafka WebSocket Proxy had support for using Avro as the wire protocol between proxy and clients.
+> However, the implementation was cumbersome and is currently removed.
+There is a plan to re-add avro support again,
+> with a much more sensible design.
+>
+> Currently, however, Kafka WebSocket proxy only supports using JSON as the wire protocol between proxy and client.

 | Value     | description                                                                                                 |
 |:--------- |:----------------------------------------------------------------------------------------------------------- |
 | json      | The default payload type to send via the WebSockets.
 See the endpoint docs for examples for JSON messages   |